mobiedock-lmu/solar-scooter-project/Documents/SoftwareTestPlan.md

   2. Click on each of the icons to ensure that selection brings the user to the proper page.
 Also verify that the page you are on is grayed out in the menu.
   3. From any page, swipe left from the left side of the screen or right from the right side of the screen to ensure that you can also navigate between pages this way.
 ### 8.2.1.5 Profile Settings Test
-  1. From the top right of any screen, select the profile icon.
+  1. From the top left of any screen, select the icon to open the drawer navigator.
-  2. Click "Log out".
+  2. From there, navigate to profile settings.
   3. Verify that you may log out, and are taken back to the login page.
   4. Click "Change profile picture".
   5. Verify that you may upload or take a new profile picture.
+  6. Click "Change password".
+  7. Verify that you may change your password.
+  8. Click "Change email address".
+  9. Verify that you may change your email address.
 ### 8.2.1.6 Vehicle Display Test
   1. From the map screen, select company logos displayed on the left side of the screen.
   2. Verify that the desired company vehicles are shown on the map when their logo is highlighted in the list on the left.